HOW IT WORKS

 For delivery organisations, this approach creates the financial security, the data-driven insight and the flexibility they need to adapt and tailor their programmes to their particular circumstances – while also giving them a strong incentive to deliver the best possible results for service users.

 For commissioners, it’s also a way to tap into flexible, mission-aligned project finance and additional project management resource.
 We provide this fully at-risk: unless the project delivers demonstrably better outcomes than existing services, the additional cost to the commissioner should be zero.

 Outcomes contracts are already helping commissioners drive delivery innovation, improved results and better value-for-money from existing services.
-At the same time, they also allow for experimenting with new approaches and getting a better understanding of what works, thanks to three key components...
+At the same time, they also allow for experimenting with new approaches and enable better understanding of what works, thanks to three key components...

 All of our projects are funded via 'social outcomes contracts' - meaning the commissioner pays for the achievement of certain performance milestones, not for the delivery of a pre-specified service.

 Commissioners include local authorities, clinical commissioning groups, central government departments, the National Lottery Community Fund, schools, philanthropists and local businesses.

 We think this change of focus has three important elements that help us succeed:

 Moving away from rigid specifications allows for a more collaborative approach to service design.
 As well as drawing on local and central Government expertise, we involve specialist delivery organisations, community groups and participants in the design process - their front line expertise helps to ensure the service is fit for purpose and works with other local services in a joined-up way.